Danko-Lab/Rgtsvm/README.md

 > `load.svmlight`: a function to load SVMlight data file into a sparse matrix

-Please check the details in the manual (https://github.com/Danko-Lab/Rgtsvm/blob/master/Rgtsvm-manual.pdf).
+Please check the details in the manual (https://github.com/Danko-Lab/Rgtsvm/blob/master/Rgtsvm-manual.pdf) or the vignette  (https://github.com/Danko-Lab/Rgtsvm/blob/master/Rgtsvm-vignette.pdf).

 To use Rgtsvm, type: